A basic understanding of puppy development will make raising your puppy a whole lot easier.

 These big puppies will still have lots of growing to do.
 To get an idea of how big your puppy may be by the time he's fully grown (whether he's a small or large breed), check out my Puppy Weight Estimates page.

-As I mentioned above, there won't be much change in terms of physical growth or development for small and tiny breeds.
+As I mentioned above, there won't be much change in terms of physical growth or maturation for small and tiny breeds after one year of age.

-In terms of behavior for large breeds you'll basically see more of the same teenage behavior, plus some noticeable growth spurts.
+In terms of behavior for large breeds you'll basically see more of the same teenage behavior, plus some noticeable growth spurts during this period of puppy development..

 With guardian breeds this is when you'll start to see those instincts rise to the surface.